dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

 These are additional steps a command handler should take:

-- Use the command’s data to operate with the aggregate root’s methods and behavior.
+- Use the command's data to operate with the aggregate root's methods and behavior.

 - Internally within the domain objects, raise domain events while the transaction is executed, but that is transparent from a command handler point of view.

-- If the aggregate’s operation result is successful and after the transaction is finished, raise integration events.
+- If the aggregate's operation result is successful and after the transaction is finished, raise integration events.
 (These might also be raised by infrastructure classes like repositories.)

 #### Additional resources